Frequently Asked Questions (FAQ)

 - What types of ID are acceptable as proof-of-identity?

-- Can someone besides me pick up my passport?
+- Can someone besides me pick up or receive delivery of my passport?

 - When will I receive my passport after visa is processed?

 - How and where can I check my passport status?

 - Do I have to pay any fees for courier services?